 If authentication is successful, the organization’s ADFS server issues a SAML (Security Assertion Markup Language) ticket that contains information about the user’s identity and group membership.

-The customer’s ADFS server signs this ticket using one half of an asymmetric key pair and then it sends the ticket to Azure AD via encrypted TLS.
-Azure AD validates the signature using the other half of the asymmetric key pair and then grants access based on the ticket.
+The customer’s ADFS server signs this ticket using one half of an asymmetric key pair and then it sends the ticket to Microsoft Entra via encrypted TLS.
+Microsoft Entra ID validates the signature using the other half of the asymmetric key pair and then grants access based on the ticket.

-The user's identity and group membership information remain encrypted in Azure AD.
-In other words, only limited user-identifiable information is stored in Azure AD.
+The user's identity and group membership information remain encrypted in Microsoft Entra ID.
+In other words, only limited user-identifiable information is stored in Microsoft Entra ID.

-You can find full details of the Azure AD security architecture and control implementation in the Azure SSP.
+You can find full details of the Microsoft Entra security architecture and control implementation in the Azure SSP.

-The Azure AD account management services are hosted on physical servers managed by the Microsoft Global Foundation Services (GFS).
+The Microsoft Entra account management services are hosted on physical servers managed by the Microsoft Global Foundation Services (GFS).
 Network access to these servers is controlled by GFS-managed network devices using rules set by Azure.
-Users do not interact directly with Azure AD.
+Users do not interact directly with Microsoft Entra ID.